hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v9.md

 ### 4.6 Conditional (per a global boolean variable) Single-instance guard

+> NOTE: This single-instance proposal/requirement is no longer needed and has been discarded from consideration.

 * Named `SyayAwakeMutex` per a global variable.
 * Conditionally, if another instance exists:
   * Try to **find the window** of the existing instance (e.g., via a named **Win32 message** or **mutex+named pipe** handshake) and **restore/activate** it.